Skip to main content

 • For more advice contact our local Fire and Rescue Service who offer community advice and help with the fitting and testing of these items

-• Install a carbon monoxide detector in case air vents become blocked for more advice view Manx Gas Carbon Monoxide safety pages.
+• Install a carbon monoxide detector in case air vents become blocked, for more advice view Isle of Man Energy Carbon Monoxide safety pages.
 Do not use a gas cooker or oven to heat your home; it is inefficient and there is a risk of carbon monoxide poisoning and this can kill

 • Learn a few simple first aid steps; such as how to deal with strains and sprains or broken bones, as trips and falls can increase in icy weather.
 The St John Ambulance website offers easy simple advice on first aid